Yu-Ishigami/Yu-Ishigami/README.md

 ### Hello there, I'm Yu 👋

-I'm a student from Venezuela who loves programming and cybersecurity.
+I'm a university student from Venezuela who loves programming and cybersecurity.

 - 🔭 I’m currently working on Python
 - 🌱 I’m currently learning C#